rileychh/libitc/readme.md

 ## Tools

-Under `tools/` there are references or converters to help with the writing of the code.
+Under `tools/` there are scripts to help with the writing of the code.

 ## My last words